Penicillins belong to a class of antibiotics referred to as beta-lactams, which are generally used to fight bacterial infection.

 In some cases, symptoms occur days or weeks after taking the medication and may continue for some time after a person has stopped taking the drug.
 Examples of these reactions include the following:

-- Drug-induced anemia, where production of red blood cells is reduced leading to arrhythmia, fatigue, and difficulty breathing
+- Drug-induced anemia, where the production of red blood cells is reduced leading to arrhythmia, fatigue, and difficulty breathing

 - Serum sickness, which can cause rashes, fever, pain in the joints, nausea and swelling